midha-abhishek/abcretail/README.md

 > - [footwear.json](https://raw.githubusercontent.com/midha-abhishek/abcretail/refs/heads/main/softline_data/footwear.json)
 > - [home_decor.json](https://raw.githubusercontent.com/midha-abhishek/abcretail/refs/heads/main/softline_data/home_decor.json)

-The *`raw`* data from the various sources is then stored onto the "raw" container of the ***Azure Data Lake Storage Gen2 Account*** using ***Azure Data Factory*** pipeline.
+The *`raw`* data from the various sources is then stored in the "raw" container of the ***Azure Data Lake Storage Gen2 Account*** using ***Azure Data Factory*** pipeline.

 **`Lookup`**, **`Foreach`** and **`Switch`** activities are used to automate the dynamic pipeline for each dataset and data source.

 > [!note]- Lookup JSON Document
 >
 > A JSON document (lookup.json) was created and uploaded to the "metadata" container of the Storage Account with all the datasets and their respective sources.
-A sample of this document could be found [here](https://raw.githubusercontent.com/midha-abhishek/abcretail/refs/heads/main/metadata/lookup/lookup.json).
+A sample of this document can be found [here](https://raw.githubusercontent.com/midha-abhishek/abcretail/refs/heads/main/metadata/lookup/lookup.json).

 The JSON raw data are stored first as it is using the **`Copy data`** activity, and then as CSV using the `Data flow` to ensure that the nested objects and arrays are saved properly under their respective CSV headers.